pradyumna-burly/car_price_predictor/README.md

 # Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:

--1.Fork the repository.
+- Fork the repository.
--2.Create a new branch (git checkout -b feature-branch).
+- Create a new branch (git checkout -b feature-branch).
--3.Make your changes and commit them (git commit -am 'Add new feature').
+- Make your changes and commit them (git commit -am 'Add new feature').
--4.Push to the branch (git push origin feature-branch).
+- Push to the branch (git push origin feature-branch).
--5.Create a pull request.
+- Create a pull request.